rynchin/clusterattention/blog_template/blog.md

 2. Sort the sequence of scalars.
 3. Split the sorted sequence into $C$ contiguous blocks, representing cluster assignments.

 However, the sorting and partitioning step is not differentiable, making backprop unable to reach the learned cluster embedding.
-Instead, we use the "straight through trick":
+Instead, we use the "straight through trick" [9]:

 1. Project each token into $C$ logits and apply a softmax to obtain soft cluster memberships `R_soft`.
 2. Take an argmax over those logits to produce hard assignments `R_hard`.